Was sind die Hauptunterschiede zwischen 3D-Druck-FDM- und SLA-Druckverfahren??

 • Non-functional display models or precision parts: Verwenden SLA.
 Its smooth finish and detail preservation work for items like jewelry prototypes or medical teaching models.

-Schritt 3: Betrachten Sie die Zeitleiste & Post-Treatment Effort
+Schritt 3: Consider Timeline & Post-Treatment Effort

 4. Yigu Technology’s Perspective on FDM vs. SLA Printing Processes

 Bei Yigu Technology, we see FDM and SLA as complementary, not competitive.
 Many clients mistakenly choose SLA for functional parts (wasting money on brittle resin) or FDM for high-precision models (compromising detail).
-We recommend combining both: Verwenden SLA for initial prototyping (to validate design details and surface quality) Und FDM for functional testing or mass production (to leverage durable, kostengünstige Thermoplastik).
-For clients with mixed needs (Z.B., a part needing both detail and strength), we also offer hybrid solutions—using SLA for detailed components and FDM for structural parts, then assembling them.
+We recommend combining both: Verwenden SLA for initial prototyping (to validate design details and surface quality) Und FDM for functional testing or mass production (to leverage durable, low-cost thermoplastics).
+For clients with mixed needs (z.B., a part needing both detail and strength), we also offer hybrid solutions—using SLA for detailed components and FDM for structural parts, then assembling them.
 This approach balances precision, kosten, und Funktionalität, ensuring every project meets its goals without unnecessary trade-offs.

 FAQ: Common Questions About FDM and SLA Printing Processes